yash85763/Agentic_AI/executive_doc.md

 Responsibilities:
 - classify the business question into a workflow family
-- select a saved workflow template or DAG
+- select a saved workflow template or DAG when one matches confidently
-- if needed later, compile a typed plan from a finite operator language
+- if no confident template exists, synthesize a new DAG from a **finite typed operator library**
 - resolve workflow slots such as:
   - metric
   - hierarchy